 HAN.
 (SHARPLY) A letter for you Cinderella.
 Who on earth would write to you.

 CIN.
-Not many folk on earth Mrs. Williams - (SHE SMILES) - Perhaps someone very much on earth.
-(SHE PUTS IT IN HER POCKET.)
+Not many folk on earth Mrs. Williams - (SHE SMILES) - Perhaps someone has given me a thought in Heaven.

 IVOR.
 Aren't you going to open it?